YOUR COMPLETE GUIDE TO PLANNING A FRENCH CYCLING HOLIDAY

-The final option to consider is road.
+The final option to consider is the road.
 Hiring a car in France is easy to do and all the major car hire companies have outlets nationwide.
-The Autoroutes are multi-lane toll roads which run across the country and make getting places relatively straight forward.
+The Autoroutes are multi-lane toll roads that run across the country and make getting places relatively straightforward.
 These roads do get very busy in holiday periods and you can expect large lines as you approach the toll gates at busy periods.
 Tolls can be expensive and are based on the distance you travel on each road.

 Our Planning page has more information about each of these methods of travel as well as other practical information like visa requirements and driving rules.

 How much does a French cycling holiday cost?

 Working out how much your cycling holiday in France will cost comes down to personal choices and there are lots of variables that will impact the final cost.
 Putting a value on the cost is too hard to do and as such we do not include that.

 To calculate the cost of a trip it is best to set the maximum amount you wish to spend and then work backward as to the cost of the various components.

 To give you an idea of the costs of some items in France we have compiled a list of common items you would purchase on a holiday.
 Prices will vary between city and rural areas and also with seasons, but this will at least give you an indication of costs compared to what you may pay in your own country.